Boom-Thep/E-commerce-Digital-Marketing-Campaign-Analysis/README.md

 6. Geolocation Targeting Analysis
 7. Cost Per Click (CPC), Cost Per Lead (CPL), and Customer Acquisition Cost (CAC) Analysis

-By analyzing theses queries, we were able to evaluate the effectiveness of the marketing campaign and can deliver further insights on what and when campaign/campaign type generate us the most income and which campaign is increasing the loss of profit.
+By analyzing theses queries, we were able to evaluate the effectiveness of the marketing campaign and can deliver further insights on what campaign/campaign type generate us the most income, how effective the marketing cost is being utilized, and which campaign is increasing the loss of profit.

 ### Overall Business Performance
 - Total Revenue: The total revenue generated is 42,889,366.